rosariomgomez/tradyfit/docs/database.md

 ## Database set up
 Since the production app will be using a Postgres DB, it is a good idea to develop and test locally on the same database.
 In order to communicate the postgres database with the flask application, we need to use the following libraries:

-- [psycopg2](http://initd.org/psycopg/): Python adapter for Postgres
+- [psycopg2](http://initd.org/psycopg/): Python adapter for Postgres.
 - [sqlalchemy](http://www.sqlalchemy.org/): Python SQL and ORM (Object-relational mapping) framework.
 - [flask-sqlalchemy](https://pythonhosted.org/Flask-SQLAlchemy/): Flask wrapper for SQLAlchemy that provides useful defaults and extra helpers.
-- [Flask-Migrate](https://flask-migrate.readthedocs.org/en/latest/): Flask extension for SQLAlchemy database migrations (it makes use of Alembic)
+- [Flask-Migrate](https://flask-migrate.readthedocs.org/en/latest/): Flask extension for SQLAlchemy database migrations (it makes use of Alembic).
-- [GeoAlchemy2](http://geoalchemy-2.readthedocs.org/en/latest/): allows SQLAlchemy's ORM to work with spatial databases (in our case PostgreSQL/PostGIS implemented for items table on location column that will allow us query for nearby points)
+- [GeoAlchemy2](http://geoalchemy-2.readthedocs.org/en/latest/): allows SQLAlchemy's ORM to work with spatial databases (in our case PostgreSQL/PostGIS implemented for items table on location column that will allow us query for nearby points).

-In the [config.py](https://github.com/rosariomgomez/tradyfit/blob/master/vagrant/tradyfit/config.py) file we specify the URI for the database we will be using depending on the environment the application is running.
+In the [config.py](https://github.com/rosariomgomez/tradyfit/blob/master/vagrant/tradyfit/config.py) file we specify the URI for the database we will be using depending on the environment where the application is running.

 ## Model definition